lukaskollmer/yo/docs/reference.md

 - Static methods are type member functions that can be called on the type itself, using the `::` syntax
 - Unless the `no_init` [attribute](#yo.attr.struct) is present, the compiler will synthesize an initializer for a struct type

-**Note** For the time being, structs are always allocated on the heap

 **Example** Declaring a struct with properties and member functions
 ```rust